- Academic Affairs

 Annual RPPR: Required for all annual noncompeting (Type 5) NIH awards.

-Interim RPPR: Effective Feb.
-9, 2017, if a renewal application has been submitted on or before the date by which a Final Research Performance Progress Report (Final-RPPR) would be required for the current competitive segment, then submission of an "Interim-RPPR" via eRA Commons is required.
+Interim RPPR: If a renewal application has been submitted on or before the date by which a Final Research Performance Progress Report (Final-RPPR) would be required for the current competitive segment, then submission of an "Interim-RPPR" via eRA Commons is required.

 NOT-OD-17-074: NIH Reminds Recipients to Submit Complete, Timely, and Accurate Progress and Financial Reports